andypayne/dev_cheatsheet/amazon_aws_notes.md

 ## Elastic Beanstalk

+### Install the `eb` command line tools

+Instructions: [Install the EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html), which will probably send you to the [elastic beanstalk github repo](https://github.com/aws/aws-elastic-beanstalk-cli-setup) to clone and install from there.

 ### Create an environment for a git repo

 #### 0. Run `eb init` in the project if it hasn't been done.